 Hashi are extensions of your intentions.

-Hold the top stick like a pencil; let the bottom one stay still.
-Between bites, lay both on the chopstick rest—not across bowls.
+Hold the top stick like a pencil; let the bottom one remain still.
+Between bites, lay both on the chopstick rest, and not across bowls.

-- No passing food chopstick-to-chopstick.
-Place it on a small plate instead.
+- No passing food from chopstick-to-chopstick.
+One should place it on a small plate instead.

 Use the reverse ends or dedicated serving chopsticks to move items to your plate.